Tokyo Disney Resort

 Taxis in Tokyo are expensive.
 The minimum charge is ¥710 for the first 2 kilometers (about 1.25 miles).
 Plus, due to the constant heavy traffic, taxis are extremely slow.
 The JR commuter trains and subway trains are tremendously faster and cheaper.

 Also, be sure you have written directions in Japanese to your destination (get your hotel front desk or concierge to write them out for you) and/or have a map with the destination clearly marked.
-On two different occasions our cab drivers got lost and had to get out of the car to get directions.
-In one case this added quite a bit to the fare, since the driver ended up going far out of his way.
+The layout of Tokyo is so confusing that even cab drivers got lost, which can quite a bit to the fare.

 - When to Go